biomarkersParkinson/tsdf/docs/tsdf_fields_table.md

-# `TSDF` `data` fields
+# TSDF fields

-The key element of `TSDF` `data` is a metadata dictionary.
-In this section, we will comprehensively explore the mandatory and optional fields within the TSDF format, providing insights into its structured data organization.
+TSDF metadata is represented as a dictionary.
+In this section, we will comprehensively list the mandatory and optional fields within the TSDF format.

 ## TSDF mandatory fields